How to Immigrate From Chile to Canada

 |Family Sponsorship Program - If you have a family member living in Canada, they could sponsor your immigration to Canada.
 Both you and your sponsor must meet certain criteria to use this program.|

 |Study Visa - Canada has some of the world’s best universities, for this reason, it has become a top destination for international students.
 Studying in Canada can even fast-track your eventual immigration to the country.|

 Create an Online Profile

-If you want to immigrate to Canada, you will need to create an online profile expressing your interest in immigrating to the country or a particular province.
+If you want to immigrate to Canada from Chile, you will need to create an online profile expressing your interest in immigrating to the country or a particular province.
 This can be a simple step, but it is important to remember that Canada’s immigration system is a merit-based system.
-This means that those who hold higher human capital are more likely to receive Invitations to Apply for permanent residence.
+This means that those who hold higher human capital are more likely to receive Invitations to Apply (ITA) for permanent residence.

 After you have created your online profile, you can still improve your score and update your profile to better your chances.
-For instance, you can retake your IELTS or TEF language tests for better marks and thus more Canada immigration points.
-For those of you who don’t know, IELTS tests your listening, speaking, writing and reading in English whereas TEF measures your French.
+For instance, you can retake your IELTS or TEF language tests for better marks and thus more Canadian immigration points.
+For those of you who don’t know, IELTS tests your listening, speaking, writing, and reading in English whereas TEF measures your French.

 This a document to prove that your education meets Canadian standards.
 You will only need to apply for an ECA if you were educated outside of Canada, so it’s just another reason why you should consider studying in Canada first.

 Only a panel physician identified by the Canadian government can administer the medical examination.
 In other words, an examination conducted by your local GP will most likely not be accepted by the Canadian authorities.